 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Your health care team may recommend a treatment plan that includes surgery alone, surgery plus radiation therapy, surgery plus chemotherapy, or chemotherapy alone.
+Your treatment plan may include a combination of surgery alone, surgery plus radiation therapy, surgery plus chemotherapy, or chemotherapy alone.
 Rarely, when the tumor is not growing, a “watch and wait” approach, also called active surveillance, may be used.
 This means that the patient is closely monitored and active treatment begins only if the tumor begins to grow.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.